rishi23437/ByteMeCLI/README.md

 ### Admin
 - Password for all admins is "a"
+- Special Requests can be added by Customers, and Admins can view them.
+- I have simulated dates via assuming that the admin can SWITCH THE DATE to the next day.
+This is logical because the admin(owner of canteen) should decide when to end sales for the day and wind up.
+When he does so, daily attributes like number of orders will be reset.
+- Therefore, generate the daily sales report before switching to the next day.

 ### Customer
 - I am identifying customers by their names, so the names should be unique.
 They should be treated as usernames.
+- Customers can view the status of refunds by tracking their order histories.

 ### Orders
 - 'PENDING' includes preparing, out for delivery, ie., all orders which have not been completed, cancelled or denied are pending.
+At the time of writing the code, the other types of status WERE NOT MENTIONED
 - A single customer can ONLY place a single order at a time.
 If an order by a customer is 'PENDING', then the customer cannot place another order.
 - Admin can ONLY update the status of PENDING orders
 - Admin can update the status of orders(process orders) ONLY in the order mentioned in the pdf(Priority to VIPs, then based on arrival time).
+- If an order has been DENIED, the customer can view its status(denied) and other details in their ORDER HISTORY.

 ## Collections